 Want to truly make a difference in the lives of animals all around the globe?
 Consider making a donation to a charity that serves animals!
-You get to help homeless, endangered, and in-need animals and get an extra tax write-off.
+You get to help homeless, endangered, and at-risk animals and get an extra tax write-off.
 It's a win-win, right?

-Choosing the right charity can be tough–How much of the charity's proceeds really go to the animals?
-Which charity will have the largest impact?–so we've done the work for you.
-Check out these nine charities that benefit domestic animals, farm animals, aquatic life and more!
+Choosing the right charity can be tough -- How much of the charity's proceeds really go to the animals?
+Which charity will have the greatest impact? -- so we've done the work for you.
+Check out these nine charities that benefit domestic animals, farm animals, endangered and at-risk species, aquatic life and more!

-Your Local Shelter
+Your Local Shelter or Rescue

 Best Friends Animal Society not only offers shelter to homeless pets in Los Angeles, Atlanta, New York, and Utah, but it also works with local shelters to teach people about the need for spay and neuter, breed discrimination, and puppy mills.
 Their goal?
-To reduce the number of animals killed in shelters each year and, eventually, to Save Them All.
+To reduce the number of animals killed in shelters each year and, eventually, to "save them all".

 The Humane Society is one of the most well-known animal welfare programs in the world, and for good reason: Not only does the Humane Society have a number of programs designed to support domesticated animals, but they've launched initiatives against wildlife hunting, animal testing, and factory farming, too.

-Some of the Humane Society's accomplishments include shutting down puppy mills, strengthening laws regarding animal welfare and providing care and protection to animals in need through their veterinary and rehabilitation centers, wildlife support units, and Animal Rescue Team.Continue to 5 of 10 below.
+Some of the Humane Society's accomplishments include shutting down puppy mills, strengthening laws regarding animal welfare and providing care and protection to animals in need through their veterinary and rehabilitation centers, wildlife support units, and Animal Rescue Team.

 With sanctuaries in Watkins Glen, New York, Los Angeles and Orland, California, Farm Sanctuary provides shelter and care to animals rescued from factory farming operations.
 In fact, Farm Sanctuary is the United States' first shelter for farm animals.
-(If you're not sure what factory farming is all about, check out this overview from Farm Sanctuary.
-Warning: It can be pretty gruesome.)

-Farm Sanctuary not only provides shelter to over 1,000 rescued farm animals, but promotes law and policy changes to support animals farmed for food, educates the public on welfare issues surrounding factory farms, and offers volunteer opportunities at each sanctuary location.
+Farm Sanctuary not only provides shelter to over 1,000 rescued farm animals, but promotes law and policy changes to support animals farmed for food, educates the public on welfare issues surrounding factory farms, and offers volunteer opportunities at each sanctuary location.Continue to 5 of 9 below.

 Want to "adopt" an orphaned animal?
 The David Sheldrick Wildlife Trust offers a digital foster program where you can support an elephant, giraffe, or rhino in need!
 If you pledge $50 or more, you'll receive monthly updates about your foster animal (or animals) and a custom watercolor of your foster handmade by the organization's CEO, Angela Sheldrick.